jacksmith15/bazel-python-demo/README.md

 ## Configuration

-The following environment variables are used to configure the build process, but all have safe defaults for local testing.
+The following environment variables are used to configure the build process, **but all have safe defaults for local testing**.
 These are:

 - `PYPI_URL` - URL of the PyPi server to push wheels to.
 - `PYPI_USERNAME` - username for authenticating with PyPi.